Ryerson University Gold Medal Award

 The award is open to both full- and part-time graduating students.
 Each Gold Medal recipient is considered for the Board of Governors Leadership Award and Medal.

 While there is no monetary value associated with the Gold Medal, each recipient is awarded a gold medal with their name inscribed, along with a letter and certificate signed by President Lachemi.

-- Registration as a full- or part-time undergraduate student in a program of study leading to a Masters or PhD;
+- Registration as a full- or part-time graduate student in a program of study leading to a master's or PhD;

 - A nominated student must have applied to graduate at the upcoming Fall 2020 Convocation ceremonies or have already graduated at the Spring 2020 Convocation ceremonies;

 - At the time of nomination and graduation, the student must have a cumulative grade point average (CGPA) of 3.67 or above; (Program departments have the discretion to nominate a student with a slightly lower CGPA); and

 - Each nomination package submitted to the Dean’s Office must contain a Nomination Form, two Letters of Support; all necessary signatures including the support of the student’s Program Department Chair/Director.

 - Academic proficiency as demonstrated by a current minimum CGPA of 3.67 (as confirmed by the Student Awards and Scholarships Office (SASO) and scholarly, research and creative (SRC) activity.
 Other curricular indicators may be considered; and